sylvaticus/juliatutorial/performances.md

 end
 ```

-This is not optimised code, as it is not type-safe.
-A function is said to be type-safe when its return type depends only from the type of the input, not its values.
-type-safe functions can be optimised by the compiler.

-In this case, if `n` is <=0, the result is an `Int64` (test it with `typeof(f(0))`), while if `n` is > 0 is a `Float64`.

-The simplest way to make type-safe the function is to declare `s` as `0.0` so to force the result to be always a `Float64`:

 The improvements are huge:

 ```
     @time f(1000000000) 38.316970 seconds (3.00 G allocations: 44.704 GB, 32.15% gc time)
     @time f2(1000000000) 0.869386 seconds (5 allocations: 176 bytes)
 ```

 ## Benchmarking

-For comparation, the same function can be written in C++, Python and Julia,
+For comparison, the same function can be written in C++, Python and Julia,

 ### g++